Emad-H/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 endmodule
 ```

-The code contains an incomplete IF statement as no else condition is mentioned.
+The code contains an incomplete ```if``` statement as no else condition is mentioned.
 As we have learnt, we should see latch like behaviour in the simulation.
 Let's simulate this design using the following commands.

 ![incif cmd](images/Day5/5-3.png)